-- 1. Place the cover over the chassis so that the side edges of the cover sit just inside the chassis sidewalls, with the front of the cover with about a 1/8-inch (3-mm) gap between the chassis cover and the sheet-metal at the front of the chassis. - 2.
-Press down slightly on the chassis cover behind the peripheral area and slide the cover forward until it clicks into place. - 3.
-(Optional) Install the shipping screw. - 4.
-Reconnect all peripheral devices and the power cord.

-Caution: This unit must be operated with the top cover installed to ensure proper cooling.
+- Place the cover over the chassis so that the side edges of the cover sit just inside the chassis sidewalls, with the front of the cover showing an approximate 1/8-inch (3 mm) gap between the chassis cover and the sheet-metal at the front of the chassis. - 2.
+Press down slightly on the chassis cover behind the front bezel area and slide the cover forward until it clicks into place. - 3.
+Install the shipping screw if desired. - 4.
+Reconnect all peripheral devices and the power cord. - Caution: This unit must always be operated with the top cover installed to ensure proper cooling.